LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/studio.rst

     - Equipment: Command Module, Lunar Module, 3 flight suits, 2 moon suits, 30 meals, 100 litres of water
     - Countries: United States

+If you need a reminder on how to create components and organize them using the app component work through the :ref: `` again.

 Bonus Mission
 -------------